Keeping It Simple Italian

 Substitutions And Variations

-• Using another type of rice: If you do not have arborio rice, you can certainly use any short-grain rice for this recipe like carnaroli rice or a traditional short grain rice.
+• Using another type of rice: If you do not have arborio rice, you can certainly use any short-grain rice for this recipe like carnaroli rice, sushi rice or a traditional short grain rice.
 I do recommend trying it out with arborio rice if you can.

 • Add raisins: If you like raisins, you can add those to the recipe at the end.
 Just make sure you soak the raisins in some warm water for about 20 minutes and drain them before adding.